janice-cotcher/Escape_The_Ship/README.md

 # Escape the Ship

-Escape the Ship is a Python text-based adventure.
+Escape the Ship is a Python text-based adventure game.

 ## Installation